 The film shot in a number of Western Canadian locales, including bits in B.C. and Saskatchewan, but Manitoba was home to most of the action.
 Locations included the banks of Hudson Bay, a Hutterite Colony near Elie and the area around Lac du Bonnet.

 Winnipeg had a role as well.
-A number of local scenes were shot including one involving 5,000 extras at Stevenson Field (the Winnipeg International Airport) but in the final version of the film, local media lamented, many of the urban scenes were cut out in favour of the rural.
-(Check out the 3 minute mark and 1h 13m mark for local footage !)
+A number of local scenes were shot, including one involving 5,000 extras at Stevenson Field (the Winnipeg International Airport) but in the final version of the film, local media lamented, many of the urban scenes were cut out in favour of the rural ones.
+(Check out the 3 minute mark and 1h 13m mark for urban footage !)

 - A sad note to the film involves Leslie Falardeau, a local teen with a fascination for photography and filming.
 He got himself a role as both a camera assistant and a double for Raymond Massey in a few scenes (above).

-In the time between filming and the premiere he became Sargent Falardeau and was killed in action in October 1941.
-He would never see the film.
+In the time between filming and the film's premiere, he became Sargent Falardeau and was killed in action in October 1941.
+He never saw his work on the big screen.

-- The sometimes over-the-top French Canadian accent used by Olivier was taught to him by a Quebec-based soldier stationed in London who was assigned to the actor.
+- The sometimes over-the-top French Canadian accent used by Olivier was taught to him by a Quebecois soldier stationed in London who was assigned to the actor.

-- Winnipeg born and raised, though British-based, actress Carla Lehmann.
-Came to film scenes as an air stewardess.
-In the end, though, scenes involving her were left on the cutting room floor.
+- Winnipeg-born and raised, though British-based, actress Carla Lehmann came to film scenes as an air stewardess.
+In the end, though, her scenes were left on the cutting room floor.

-49th Parallel Movie Trivia The Powell & Pressburger Pages
+49th Parallel Movie Trivia The Powell and Pressburger Pages